pytroll/pyresample/docs/source/grid.rst

 using an approximate (but fast) nearest neighbour method.
 Resampling an object of type **ImageContainerQuick** returns a new object of type **ImageContainerQuick**.

-An **ImageContainerNearest** object allows for the grid to be resampled to a new area defintion using an accurate kd-tree method.
+An **ImageContainerNearest** object allows for the grid to be resampled to a new area defintion (or swath definition) using an accurate kd-tree method.
 Resampling an object of type **ImageContainerNearest** returns a new object of type **ImageContainerNearest**.